 Equipment weight also determines the speed you sprint at, as well as the distance you can dodge.
 This means that your armor highly affects your play style.

 Having a higher equipment weight will not only force you to walk slow, but also dodge ineffectively and replenish Ki at a much slower rate.
 Since Ki management is the part and parcel of the game, keeping your equipment load at the bare minimum is the way to go.

 You ideally want to keep you weight in yellow range (less than 70%). you can see the weight percentage in the top right corner of your armor screen.it it turns red, this means you are too heavy.

 You cannot dodge, you walk instead of running on default and Ki consumption is very high.

 Utilize Samurai Skills

 When it comes to your skills, you need to invest in your Samurai Skills.
-There is one skill which basically notifies you when your enemies are out of Ki and can be staggered.
+There is one skill that basically notifies you when your enemies are out of Ki and can be staggered.
 With this skill equipped, you should be able to see a red reticule whenever an enemy is open to attack and is out of Ki.

-In addition to this, there is another skill which allows you to kick enemies at the end of a combo.
+In addition to this, there is another skill that allows you to kick enemies at the end of a combo.
 This kick basically depletes an enemy’s Ki greatly, allowing you to go on a rampage and deal massive amounts of damage.